 - Static and Dynamic Analysis, Abstract Interpretation, Compilation Technology, Verification

 - Logic-based Paradigms (e.g., Answer Set Programming, Concurrent Logic Programming, Inductive Logic Programming)

 The Consortium allows participants to interact with established researchers and with other students, through presentations, question-answer sessions, panel discussions, and invited presentations.
 The Doctoral Consortium will provide the possibility to reflect - through short activities, information sessions, and discussions - on the process and lessons of research and life in academia.
 Each participant will give a short, critiqued, research presentation.

-The ICLP Doctoral Consortium will be held on a date to be determined, in parallel with the regular activities of the ICLP 2006 conference; the ICLP conference will run from August 17th to August 20th, 2006.
+The ICLP Doctoral Consortium will be held on a date to be determined, in parallel with the regular activities of the ICLP 2007 conference; the ICLP conference will run from September 8th to September 13th, 2007.
 ICLP Doctoral Consortium participants will be offered the opportunity to have their abstracts published in the ICLP 2007 conference proceedings.
 The Association for Logic Programming (ALP) will provide some scholarships to help the students accepted in the Doctoral Consortum.